rusty-brown/fine-fractals-zoom-videos/README.md

 For each pixel `px`,`py`, take point in the center of that pixel `re`,`im`, call it **origin**.

-Start calculation below, and repeat it, for at most `ITERATION_MAX` times, or until the calculation result diverges.
+Start calculation shown below, and repeat it, for at most `ITERATION_MAX` times or until the calculation result diverges.
-(see `CALCULATION_BOUNDARY`)

 > re -> (re * re) - (im * im) + originRe
 > im -> 2 * re * im + originIm

-Durring the repeated calculation process, point `re, im` jumps around in spirals,
+During the repeated calculation, point `re, im` jumps around in spirals,
 `originRe`, and `originIm` are constant.

 In deliberately confusing terminology of complex numbers